How To Crochet A Granny Square Bag

 Sudden Crochet Inspiration

-I had no idea that I was going to make a bag last week, no idea at all!
+I had no idea that I was going to make a Granny Square bag last week, no idea at all!
 I was dashing off somewhere and felt I could do with taking a little crochet project with me.
 Hurriedly, random balls of yarn were grabbed and off out I went.
-Thus, a granny square bag was made!
+Those random balls of yarn were about to become granny squares, which were about to become a yarny, patchwork bag!
 Yay!

-I didn’t have enough yarn to make a blanket, which made me wonder what else I could turn the colourful granny squares into.
+I didn’t have enough yarn to crochet a blanket, which made me wonder what else I could turn the colourful granny squares into.
 I considered making a cushion, but what got me really excited was the idea of a crochet bag!
-It’s a tricky thing to take a picture of, the bright colours shout so loudly that they blew the pics out!
+It’s a tricky thing to take a picture of, the bright colours shout so loudly that they blow the pics out!

-I used leftover Paintbox acrylic aran yarn and, just because I fancied it, joined as I went (I’m fairly sure I used the Attic 24 method).
+I used leftover yarn stash of Paintbox acrylic aran yarn and, just because I fancied it, used a Join As You Go method.

 Make a Crochet Granny Bag